MerosCrypto/Meros/docs/Protocol/Header.md

 Even if the state is syncing, the node which didn't start syncing can send `BlockHeight`, along with every message between `Claim` (inclusive) and `Checkpoint` (inclusive).

 When the state isn't syncing, nothing between `Syncing` (exclusive) and `SyncingOver` (inclusive), nor `BlockBody`, can be sent.

+### Violations in Meros

+- Some messages are offset due to the non-inclusion of SignedVerificationPacket, different placement of DataMissing, and inclusion of GetVerifierHeight/VerifierHeight.
+- Meros has Verification instead of VerificationPacket.